-An apprenticeship combines learning at a college/training provider with on-site experience, to give apprentices the right mix of technical and practical skills.
+An Apprenticeship combines learning at college/training provider with on-site experience, to give Apprentices the right mix of technical and practical skills.

 The MPBA is working towards the delivery of training against the standard Construction Assembly and Installation Operative - Relocatable Buildings (Level 2) by the end of 2023.